 - Review filed reports submitted by Campaign Finance Entities

 - Search contributions and expenditures reported by Campaign Finance Entities.

 MD CRIS Training Seminars

-This training will provide you how to enter in contributions, record expenditures and file a campaign finance report using MD CRIS.
-Please contact Vicki Molina at 410-269-2874 for scheduling and further information necessary for the Webex seminars.
+This training teach you how to enter in contributions, record expenditures and file a campaign finance report using MD CRIS.
+Please contact Vicki Molina at 410-269-2874 to RSVP.
 Additional training will occur throughout the year.

 A political committee may file the Eaffidavit in lieu of a detailed campaign finance report if the political committee did not receive contributions or make expenditures in the cumulative amount of $1,000 or more (exclusive of the candidate's filing fee) since either the establishment of the political committee, or the filing of the last campaign finance report.

 The Reporting Schedule lists the transaction periods and due dates for all of campaign finance reports due for Baltimore City and Presidential designated political committees.
 Additionally, the schedule lists the next 3 reporting dates for Gubernatorial designated political committees.

 Central Committee Aggregate In-Kind Contributions